dailcoyote/weather-3d-globe/README.md

 <img src="./public/weather3d__screenshot__search.png" width="60%" height="60%" />

 ## Camera controls
-Using Orbit control camera from three.js lib
+Using Orbit control camera from three.js lib [!]

+Camera control is implemented using the OrbitControl functionality.
+Camera scaling and rotation operations are automatically available.
 <br/>

 ## Controlling the globe using motion